brycewray/hugo-site/content/privacy/_index.md

 [^Issue1495]: For the discussion that convinced me to go this route after my initial skepticism about its necessity, see the Google Fonts GitHub issue, "[GDPR compliance](https://github.com/google/fonts/issues/1495)."

-### Twitter content
+### Twitter

-This site *quotes* tweets in the form of purely static text (with, obviously, no tracking involved), rather than embeds of any kind.
 I do not *embed* tweets, since doing so makes the embedded tweets transmit personal information through cookies.
 Instead, each tweet is shown as a screen capture linked to its original location.[^delTweet] For accessibility-respecting purposes, each such screen capture has a plain-text version of the tweet's content in its [ALT attribute](https://en.wikipedia.org/wiki/Alt_attribute).

 [^delTweet]: The link is the last one I knew to be active, so a *deleted* tweet obviously won't appear at such a link.